Hurricane Isaias: Bahamas

 With the system approaching and strengthening, hurricane warnings were posted for the Northwestern Bahamas at 00:00 UTC on July 31.
-The sudden upgrade to hurricane status caused all of the Bahamas to go under hurricane warnings at 03:40 UTC.
+The sudden upgrade to hurricane status caused all of the Bahamas to go under a hurricane warning at 03:40 UTC.

 People living on Abaco and Grand Bahama islands were evacuated before the storm.
 Many of the citizens were still living in temporary structures due to damage caused by Hurricane Dorian in 2019.
 Many of the structures were weak and could be easily destroyed by tropical storm and hurricane-force winds.
 The meteorology department of the Bahamas advised citizens to "hunker down".
 The government of the Bahamas lifted the COVID-19 lockdown instituted for controlling the virus before the storm so people could freely travel to safer places.
 Shelters were opened on larger islands in the island chain, with people on smaller, less populated, islands needing to travel to reach a shelter.
 Bahamas Power and Light shut off electricity to areas at high risk of flooding on New Providence, the most populous island in the Bahamas, until it was safe to re-energize.

 United States

+Once Isaias made landfall late on August 3, several airlines issued flight waivers for flights involving East Coast airports.